Creating a LinkedIn profile that works for you

 Although you may not see the relevance of the school you went to, the volunteering you did at college, or the job you had 30 years ago, these things may create a link you couldn’t foresee.
 Perhaps your potential employer attended the same university or has a contact from your previous workplace, such a link may put you on the shortlist with no other reason.

-The information you include in previous experience records does not need to be detailed but should highlight skills used in that position.
+The information you include in previous experience records does not need to be detailed but should highlight skills used in that position which are relevant to your current role.

 7. Embrace your skills